atomist-skills/eslint-skill/README.md

 <!---atomist-skill-description:start--->

-Find and fix problems in your JavaScript and TypeScript code, get pull requests with fixes.
+Fix problems in your JavaScript and TypeScript code, get pull requests

 <!---atomist-skill-description:end--->